Partial-transpose-guided entanglement classes and minimum noise filtering in many-body Gaussian quantum systems: Gaussian entanglement consolidation

 Gaussian states can be fully described by first moments, $\bar{\boldsymbol{r}}$, of these phase space operators and their Covariance Matrix (CM),

 where $\rho_G$ is the density matrix of the Gaussian state.
 Any CM can be diagonalized to Williamson normal form~\cite{williamsonnormalform} via global symplectic transformation, $S$,

 where $\nu_{j}$ is the $j^{\text{th}}$ positive symplectic eigenvalue.
 For pure states, $\nu_{j} = 1$, while for mixed states $\nu_{j} \geq 1$.
-Methods for calculating $S$ from a CM can be found in, for example, Appendix~\ref{app:alignsub2} or Appendix D of Ref.~\cite{NKvolumemeasure}.
+Methods for calculating $S$ from a CM can be found in, for example, Appendix~\ref{app:alignsub2} of this paper or Appendix D of Ref.~\cite{NKvolumemeasure}.

 A necessary and sufficient condition for $\sigma$ to represent a physical Gaussian state is that it satisfies the uncertainty principle, expressed as the Positive Semidefinite (PSD) matrix property,

 For bipartite Gaussian systems,